solderneer/solderneer/blog/content/posts/top-bottom-up-down.md

 ---
 title: "Top, Bottom, Up, Down"
 description: "Don't build web 3 startups top-down or bottom-up, build top-bottom-up-down"
-tldr: "Building web 3 startups is hard, as you have to balance product-market fit and iteration speed with your community.
+tldr: "Building web 3 startups is hard, as you have to balance product-market fit and iteration speed with community and governance.
 To achieve this balance, a mix of strategies must be deployed- using concepts from 20+ years of startup history, political science and human behaviour."
 date: 2022-06-16T15:00:00+08:00
 draft: false
 ---